codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 ## Running Docker images

 You can run Docker images inside a Codefresh pipeline using freestyle steps.
-You can use the freestyle step to run either an existing image from a private or public registry or even a docker image that was created in the pipeline itself.
+You can use the freestyle step to run either an existing image from a private or public registry or even a Docker image that was created in the pipeline itself.

 This is a [very common pattern in Codefresh]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/#dynamic-freestyle-steps) and works by simply mentioning the name of the build step that created the image.